hhuang-code/CSC442/Project-2/README.txt

 - Enter into the "Code" folder through terminal.
 - To run examples: type "bash ./run.sh"
 - Type example index according to the bash hint.

+Note:
+Files in 'examples' and 'sln' packages are written by us; other source files are provided by the course instructor.